Ugh-that-guy/teveller/Teveller-CRB.md

 Fatigue is common in the demanding sci-fi future.
 When Fatigued, a character suffers DM-2 to all throws.
 8 hours of rest remove Fatigue.

 Optional Rule: Hero Points
-The Cepheus Deluxe rules present a universe of gritty heroism: heroes can be powerful, but they are still human and constrained by this harsh reality.
+The TevellerRPG rules present a universe of gritty heroism: heroes can be powerful, but they are still human and constrained by this harsh reality.
 However, if you desire larger-than-life science-fiction heroes, use the following rule.
 Each player starts each game session with 2 personal Hero Points.
 The group also has an additional number of Hero Points equal to the number of players present that session.
 Each time a player fails in a skill or characteristic throw of at least 8+ with an Effect of 6 or more, the group Hero Point pool increases by 1.
 Each time a player succeeds in a skill or characteristic throw of at least 8+ with an Effect of 6 or more, their own Hero Point pool increases by 1.